TutorialDoctor/Tutorial-Doctor-Guides/dieting.md

-# How to Understand Dieting
+# How to Understand Dieting (WIP)

-(Work in Progress)
+by Tutorial Doctor

 This guide is based on my [snapguide](https://snapguide.com/guides/understand-dieting/)

-Squash the mysticism

-by Tutorial Doctor

 The most important parts of an effective diet are **CALORIES, PROTEIN, FAT, AND CARBOHYDRATES.**